aarentai/Atlas-Building-3D/README.md

 To avoid the `x` and `y` ambiguity in indexing and ploting, naming the first two dimension in `[h, w, 2, 2]` in the order of `x`, `y` is the best choice!
 - When indexing the array, `x` indexes row and `y` indexes column, the way I typically do and the way how matplotlib plot the 2d image.
 - When plotting the tensors, matplotlib would rotate the array counterclockwise by 90 degrees.
 So the vertical axis is `y` and horizontal axis is `x`, which is also consistent with our knowledge in drawing the Cartesian coordinate system.
-Fortunately, Kirs' code has already done in this way, like the ellipse(x, y).

 ## Algorithm caveat
-- In energy calculation, only use the binary mask provided by Kris, rather than a weighted map, which will change the alpha field applied to the tensor field previously and result in geodesic misgoing.
+- In energy calculation, only use the binary mask, rather than a weighted map, which will change the alpha field applied to the tensor field previously and result in geodesic misgoing.
 - Both metric matching and mean calculating should be implemented on the inverse of the original DTI tensor field, since the geodesics are running on the inverse of the tensor field.
 - When accumulating the diffeomorphisms, always remember the order of accumulation of phi and its inverse is different.
 ```